 In accordance with Executive Order 775, purchasing authority is delegated to the University President and by administrative appointment, the President's designee (i.e., the Director, Procurement & Contractual Services).
-The designee is responsible for ensuring all purchases of goods and services are made within the guidelines set forth by the CSU Administrative Manual (ICSUAM) Section 5000 for Contracting and Procurement and the laws of the State of California.
+The designee is responsible for ensuring all purchases of goods and services are made within the guidelines set forth by the CSU Contracts and Procurement Policy and the laws of the State of California.